arthuryxt/acfs/README.txt

 #9# the length of your sequencing reads
 perl -e 'print join("\t","Seq_len","150"),"\n";' >> SPEC_example.txt

-# These 11 parameters are optional:
+# These 13 parameters are optional:
-#10# the minimum distance of a back-splice.
+#10# the minimum distance of a back-splice (default = 100).
 The smaller this value, the more likely you can find circles from short exons
 perl -e 'print join("\t","minJump","100"),"\n";' >> SPEC_example.txt
-#11# the maximum distance of a back-splice.
+#11# the maximum distance of a back-splice (default = 1000000).
 The larger this value, the more likely you can find circles from long genes
 perl -e 'print join("\t","maxJump","1000000"),"\n";' >> SPEC_example.txt
-#12# the minimum score for the sum of splicing strength at both splice site.
+#12# the minimum score for the sum of splicing strength at both splice site (default = 10).
 A value small than 6 might suggest the circle is not generated from splicing, providing it is true
 perl -e 'print join("\t","minSplicingScore","10"),"\n";' >> SPEC_example.txt
-#13# the minimum number of samples that detect any given circle
+#13# the minimum number of samples that detect any given circle (default = 1).
 perl -e 'print join("\t","minSampleCnt","1"),"\n";' >> SPEC_example.txt
-#14# the minimum number of reads (from all samples) that detect any given circle
+#14# the minimum number of reads (from all samples) that detect any given circle (default = 2).
 perl -e 'print join("\t","minReadCnt","2"),"\n";' >> SPEC_example.txt
-#15# the minimum mapping quality of any given sequence.
+#15# the minimum mapping quality of any given sequence (default = 30).
 A value larger than 20 is recommended.
 perl -e 'print join("\t","minMappingQuality","30"),"\n";' >> SPEC_example.txt
-#16# the minimum percentage of any given read is aligned.
+#16# the minimum percentage of any given read is aligned (default = 0.9).
 The larger the better.
 perl -e 'print join("\t","Coverage","0.9"),"\n";' >> SPEC_example.txt
-#17# the minimum number of bases reach beyond the back-splice-site.
-The larger the more better.
+#17# the minimum number of bases reach beyond the back-splice-site (default = 6).
+The larger the less likely of false-positive.
 perl -e 'print join("\t","minSpanJunc","6"),"\n";' >> SPEC_example.txt
-#18# the maximum error rate for re-alignment.
+#18# the maximum error rate for re-alignment (default = 0.05).
 The smaller the more better.
 perl -e 'print join("\t","ErrorRate","0.05"),"\n";' >> SPEC_example.txt
-#19# the strand information of sequencing. "+" if the reads are sense to transcripts; "-" if the reads are anti-sense to transcripts; "no" if the sequencing is un-stranded.
+#19# the strand information of sequencing (default = "no"). "+" if the reads are sense to transcripts; "-" if the reads are anti-sense to transcripts; "no" if the sequencing is un-stranded.
 perl -e 'print join("\t","Strandness","no"),"\n";' >> SPEC_example.txt
-#20# the number of threads used for BWA alignment.
+#20# the number of threads used for BWA alignment (default = 30).
 perl -e 'print join("\t","Thread","30"),"\n";' >> SPEC_example.txt
+#21# pre-defined circle annotation in bed6 or bed12 format (default = "no", replace the file name to include annotated circRNAs)
+perl -e 'print join("\t","pre_defined_circle_bed","no"),"\n";' >> SPEC_example.txt

 # make Pipeline Bash file